 The largest crowd to witness a Campbell home basketball game -- 3,220 -- jammed the 3,095-seat facility on Feb.
-1, 2014 when the CU men hosted a nationally-televised game for the first time.
-ESPNU aired Campbell’s 61-58 loss to eventual Big South champ Coastal Carolina as its Big South Wildcard Selection broadcast.
+1, 2014 when CU hosted a nationally-televised game for the first time.
+ESPNU aired Campbell’s game against Coastal Carolina as its Big South Wildcard Selection broadcast.

 CU made history on Nov.
 23, 2009 when the Camels hosted an Atlantic Coast Conference school in men’s basketball for the first time on the senior college level.
-A standing-room only audience of 3205 watched CU hang tough with the Hokies, and even lead midway through the second half before dropping a 71-60 decision.
+A sellout crowd of 3205 watched CU lead midway through the second half before the Camels dropped a 71-60 decision.

 Locker rooms for the Campbell University men’s and women’s basketball teams each measure 1,400 square feet and include separate lounge/video review areas and coaches dressing rooms.

-Dressing rooms are also provided for Campbell’s volleyball and wrestling programs, as well as game officials and visiting teams.
-The wrestling program also has use of a 3,500 square foot practice area, which more than accommodates two regulation mats.
+Dressing rooms are also provided for Campbell’s volleyball and wrestling teams, as well as game officials and visiting teams.
+The wrestling team also has use of a 3,500 square foot practice area, which more than accommodates two regulation mats.

 The building includes a 3,000-square foot weight room devoted to Campbell University athletes.
-Additionally, Campbell’s basketball and volleyball programs also have the ability to work out at the same time, thanks to the 6,800 square foot Fred McCall practice gymnasium, which is located just a few paces from the men’s basketball locker room.
+Additionally, Campbell’s basketball and volleyball programs also have the ability to work out at the same time, thanks to the 6,800 square foot Fred McCall practice gymnasium.

-Upon entering the building into the 3,700-square foot atrium, which houses the Campbell Sports Hall of Fame, visitors proceed up stairs (or an elevator) on both the north and south sides to the entrance of Gore Arena.
+Upon entering the building into the 3,700-square foot atrium, which houses the Campbell Sports Hall of Fame, visitors proceed up stairs (or an elevator) on both sides to the entrance of Gore Arena.
 The concourse level of the two-story building offers primary circulation of the seating area, concessions, rest rooms and other amenities.
 Both arena levels are fully accessible to individuals with disabilities.